angkohtenko/stock-analysis/README.md

     Next i
 ```
-With this little trick execution time reduced by 80%.
+By this little trick execution time was reduced by 80%.

 ![Refactored Execution time for 2017](https://github.com/angkohtenko/stock-analysis/blob/main/Resources/Refactored%20Execution%20time%20for%202017.png?raw=true)